 Complete this safety training workshop in order to gain access to the 3D printers housed at the MADLab at Gerstein Science Information Centre.

-Plus: Faculty and instructors can request instructional support on library market research resources by contacting Entrepreneurship Librarian Carey Toane.
+Plus: Faculty and instructors can request instructional support on library market research resources by contacting Entrepreneurship Librarian Christina Kim.

-The Business Information Centre at the Rotman School of Management offers support for business research including entrepreneurship.
+The Milt Harris Library (formerly the Business Information Centre) at the Rotman School of Management offers support for business research including entrepreneurship.

 The Innovations & Partnerships Office (IPO) helps build successful partnerships between industry, business, government, and the University of Toronto research community and manages U of T’s portfolio of intellectual property.